Career Information for Fashion Models

 Earnings and employment prospects for fashion models vary depending on the type of work you're involved in.
-The U.S. Bureau of Labor Statistics (BLS) has estimated the median annual wage for models around $18,750 in 2012, and job growth was expected to be above average (15%) from 2012 to 2022.
+The U.S. Bureau of Labor Statistics (BLS) has estimated the median hourly wage for models around $13.23 in 2015, and job growth was expected to be non-existent from 2014 to 2024.
 Exact compensation will vary as some models are paid hourly, while others are paid per day or per project.

 Alternative Career Options

 Demonstrator and Product Promoter

 Models may be hired by retail or wholesale stores, advertising firms or employment agencies to promote a product or service, such as food, cosmetics or clothing.
 Those with a high school diploma and sales experience are preferred.
 The median income for demonstrators and product promoters in 2017 was $27,060, per the BLS.
 The number of jobs in this field was expected to increase 9% from 2014 to 2024.